pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 images, links, styles & scripts.

 Popular web browsers include:
-1. **Google Chrome**: Developed by google, Chrome is one of the most widely-used web browsers in the world known for its speed & simplicity.
+1. **Google Chrome**: Developed by google, Chrome is one of the most widely-used web browsers in the world known for it's speed & simplicity.
 SPYWARE.
 2. **Mozilla Firefox**: Developed by mozilla foundation, Firefox is an open-source browser, known for its privacy features & customisations.
 3. **Apple Safari**: Safari is the default browser on MAC & iOS known for speed integration.
 4. **Microsoft Edge**: Edge is the default browser on windows 10 & known for its integration with other microsoft services & products.
 Internet Explorer